 Surfshark is a very good yet affordable VPN service.
 As we concluded in our speed tests, especially the US servers of this provider offer excellent speeds, even when used from the other side of the world.
 Therefore, Surfshark is a great VPN if you want to access the American version of Netflix wherever you are in the world.

 Furthermore, Surfshark is a very user-friendly VPN that offers great customer support and an equally impressive, easy-to-use interface.
 This, combined with its affordability, makes Surfshark a great VPN for Smart TV users who’ve never used a VPN before.
 On top of this, Android Smart TV users will be happy to hear Surfshark has a great and simple Android app.
+It’s also one of the best VPNs to use with Google Chrome.

 - Very user-friendly and works with Netflix and torrents